habasweiny/habasweiny.github.io/_posts/2020-11-15-the-fifth-day.md

 We’ll start with Arabic.
 It seems that on a random day centuries ago a guy somewhere in the Middle East or Eastern Africa got bored of having nameless days and started counting them.
 He named the day he started counting yawmul ahad- meaning the first day.
-Yawul ahad is Sunday in Arabic.
+Yawmul ahad is Sunday in Arabic.
 The next day he continued counting.
 He called it Yawmul Thanii or Al-ithnayn meaning the second day of the week.
 The third day he called it Yawmul Thaalith or Al-thulathaa.
 Fourth day became Yawmul Raabi3 or